 Only after interviewing both women did I realize that I hadn’t needed to interview them at all.
 My pre-visit cram session had smothered any chance of being inspired by Manganiello’s work.
 I had intellectualized it to my own detriment, letting our thinkpiece-driven style of cultural consumption destroy the possibility for naive wonder.
 While other visitors were able to free-associate and see ants or internal organs among the tubing and cloth, I was stuck in a box, unable to let my own creativity out to breathe.

 Manganiello and Goldman prompt self-examination without explicitly demanding it.
-By providing us with something of a blank screen through which we can draw whatever conclusions we so choose and see whatever influences we may see, she’s igniting a curiosity that can’t be quenched by anything other than our own brains.
+By providing us with something of a blank screen through which we can draw whatever conclusions we so choose and see whatever influences we may see, they’re igniting a curiosity that can’t be quenched by anything other than our own brains.

 This, of course, is a feature, not a bug.